logo

 (Source: NOAA)

 I think the best times to visit NYC are in late April/May, Sept/Oct, or during the holidays anytime from the week before Thanksgiving until the week after New Years.
-The holiday decorations generally start to go up the weekend before Thanksgiving and remain until the first week of January.
+The holiday decorations generally start to appear the weekend before Thanksgiving and remain up until the first week of January.
 Summer can be very hot and that may limit how much outdoor walking you are willing or able to do.
 Early-to-mid November is typically when NYC (including Central Park) experiences peak fall foliage.

 NYC 24/7 Memorial (Chelsea)